Previous Exhibitions and Talks

 The history of several other distinctive buildings was given, including the Crown Inn (from 1665 onwards) and North Street House - better known as Emsworth Surgery - (from 1768).
 The final panel showed two buildings whose ownership history is not known; visitors were asked if they could help with any information about them.
 Last but not least, the display cabinets backed up the theme of the exhibition with a selection of books, pictures and photographs.

 Pictures by John Tweddell: Top.
-Jan Butler, Maureen Barrett, Rowland Rogers, Wendy Bright.
+Jan Butler, Maureen Barrett, Rowland Rogers and Wendy Bright.